phemex-docs/phemex-docs.github.io/source/includes/_contract.md

 Each user must have at least one main riskMode riskunit, which could be Classic or MultiAsset.
 Besides the main riskMode, user may have isolated riskMode riskunits.

 Classic RiskMode
-This is the main riskModetype.
-Each type of contract (for example, usdt contract, btc inverse contract, eth inverse contract etc) has its ownrisk unit in Classic riskMode, with a scope to evaluate the risk summary of all cross positions in a this contract.
+This is the main riskMode type.
+Each type of contract (for example, usdt contract, btc inverse contract, eth inverse contract etc) has its own risk unit in Classic riskMode, with a scope to evaluate the risk summary of all cross positions in a this contract.
 User in this mode would trade different contracts separately, which means each contract has its own balance, risk evaluation and liquidation process.
 The unique key of such risk unit is
  {
  riskMode : Classic ,